"He that is not jealous, is not in love." —Saint Augustine

 Suspicion has a dynamic of expansion; it is a kind of self-fulfilling prophecy.
-The initial seeds of doubts about the partner's fidelity give rise to a larger scope of doubts and uncertainties.
+The initial seeds of doubt about the partner's fidelity give rise to a larger scope of doubts and uncertainties.
 The person's suspicion becomes the prism through which the world receives its meaning.
 Suspicion colors the person's picture of reality and supplies a permanent device for interpreting the partner's behavior.
-The person is constantly testing the partner's behavior.
-Every type of behavior, every action or word starts to be interpreted as a sign of something else, an indicator that supports and exacerbates the sense of distrust.
-Thus, in an infinite vicious circle, the more reasons the person finds for jealousy, the more solid the suspicion becomes and the easier it is to find more such apparent reasons.
-The violent energy of jealousy accumulates inside the lover and devours him from within. (see here).
+The person is constantly testing the partner.
+Every type of behavior, every action or word, starts to be interpreted as a sign of something else, an indicator that supports and exacerbates the sense of distrust.
+Thus, in an infinite vicious circle, the more reasons that the person finds for jealousy, the more solid the suspicion becomes, and the easier it is to find more such apparent reasons.
+The violent energy of jealousy accumulates inside the lover and devours him from within.
+(See here.)

 Since suspicion generates greater attention from the partner, there are cases in which people deliberately behave in a suspicious romantic manner in order to increase their partner's attention on them.
 As their suspicious behavior makes their partner fear that the relationship is threatened, the partner enhances both the level of attention and the desire to maintain, nurture, and protect the relationship.